Diegogagan2587/catalog-of-my-things/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project let us know with a STAR!
+If you like this project let us know with a STAR⭐!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thaks Microverse for giving me the oportunity to build and contribute in projects like this.
+We would like to thaks Microverse for giving us the oportunity to build and contribute in projects like this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>